Frequently Asked Questions

 To enhance security when collecting your child from camp you be asked to give us a collection password.
 This will be required by the person collecting your child at departure time.

 If you would like to speak to a member of staff about their marvellous achievements and what they have been up to during the day they will be more than happy to have a chat with you and share this information when collecting your child.
 If this is not a convenient time for you, simply ask for an appointment and we will endeavour to get back to you asap.

 Our standard hours are 9am to 4pm.
 For even more flexibility we offer Extended Hours from 8am – 6pm.

 Dropping your child off is usually a simple and quick process but on your child’s first day at camp please allow a little longer to check in.
 As you may appreciate, we need to ensure we have all the vital information to ensure your child is safe.
 Please also allow plenty of time for collection as staff will be going through the necessary security procedures.

-Where possible, please avoid dropping off or collecting your child within the 9.30am to 3.30pm period as children and staff will be taking part in activity sessions.
+Where possible, please avoid dropping off or collecting your child within the 9.15am to 3.30pm period as children and staff will be taking part in activity sessions.
 If you do need to drop off or collect within these hours, please speak directly Camp Manager at sign in to arrange this.
 If your plans change and you need to collect your child between these hours, please call our head office on 0208 103 0101.
 We will be able to get a message to your camp manager.